Cluster Munition Ban Policy

 The Republic of the Congo(Congo-Brazzaville) signed the Convention on Cluster Munitions on 3 December 2008, ratified on 2 September 2014, and the convention entered into force for the country on 1 March 2015.

-As of 20 June 2017, Congo has not yet submitted its initial Article 7 transparency report for the Convention on Cluster Munitions, which was originally due by 28 August 2015.
+As of 25 June 2019, Congo had not submitted its initial Article 7 transparency report for the Convention on Cluster Munitions, originally due by 28 August 2015.
+Timely submission of the report is a legal obligation.

-Congo attended several meetings of the Oslo Process that created the Convention on Cluster Munitions, and joined in the consensus adoption of the convention in Dublin in May 2008.
+Congo participated in several meetings of the Oslo Process that created the Convention on Cluster Munitions and joined in the consensus adoption of the convention in Dublin in May 2008.

-Congo voted in favor of a UN General Assembly (UNGA) resolution on implementation of the Convention on Cluster Munitions in December 2016.
+In December 2018, Congo voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions.
+It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

-Congo has expressed deep concern at the use of cluster munitions in Syria.
+Congo has expressed concern at the use of cluster munitions in Syria.

 Congo is party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.